lennartbrandin/profiling-report/main.typ

 In this sections a selection of profiling tools is shown and compared.

 == Profiling
-Using the tools usually involves compiling the code with flags, so that the function names can be recognized in the profile, and running the executable with the profiler or attaching the profiler to a running process.
+Using the tools usually involves compiling the code with flags, so that the function names can be recognized in the profile, and running the executable with the profiler or attaching the profiler to a running process this produces a profile which can later be visualized, either by the profiler itself or an external tool.

 === gprof
 GProf is a profiler using both sampling and instrumentation methods.
 It provides a precise call count, call relations and approximate call duration from which call time can be inferred